Moroccan World Cup "dream" faces biggest test against France | Sports-Games

 Morocco might have some injuries now — Aguerd and fellow center back Romain Saiss could be missing Wednesday — but Regragui's game plan relies on team shape and discipline more than any specific individual.

-France starts as the big favourite, though, because of its star quality and experience.
+''We have the best fans in the world along with Argentines and Brazilians.
+They're people who come from anywhere in the world to support their country,'' Regragui said. ''We're going to play like being at home and that's the most important thing in the world.''
+France starts as the big favorite, though, because of its star quality and experience.
 In Mbappé and Antoine Griezmann, a forward who has reinvented himself as a midfield playmaker at the World Cup, the team has two of the World Cup's leading players while Olivier Giroud's winner against England took him to four goals — the same as Messi.

 They have attacking threats from everywhere and that intangible quality of just knowing how to get the job done.
-France centre back Raphael Varane said there will be no danger of complacency among his teammates in a game against the world's No. 22-ranked team.
+France center back Raphael Varane said there will be no danger of complacency among his teammates in a gam against the world's No. 22-ranked team.

 ''We have enough experience in the team to not fall into that trap,'' he said. ''We know Morocco isn't here by chance.
 It is up to us, as experienced players, to make sure we are all prepared for another battle.''